What Is a Software Developer?

 Ultimately, the answer comes down to what you're interested in working on.
 If one part of the SDLC appeals to you more than others (e.g., functionality testing and debugging), you might be more suited for development work.
 But if you like to plan long-term projects and think about the bigger picture, you may prefer an engineering role.

-Based on pay and career outlook, both fields are good bets.
+Based on pay and career outlook, both fields are good bets and will prepare graduates for a variety of STEM careers.
 They pay median yearly wages of $110,140 and should enjoy 22% growth in new jobs during 2020-2030.